othelarian/nikut/Tracker.md

 * another day, same activity => WIP
   * finish the winger.rs file, fixing the "get_current" function (last part) => DONE
   * test the first window with the new WinManager => WIP

-## PREPARED

-* test two windows in parallel

-* work on Nuklear Window part

-* list all widgets